 1) Adventure Market Shopping!

 Just jump on the MRT and get off somewhere like Doroteo Jose (D. Jose), then walk towards Carriedo stop along Rizal Ave where you can find the finest counterfeit merchandise, electronic gadgets, weapons (Tasers) right next to sex toy stands, yeah full blown sex toys like they use on sites like fulltube xxx and others.
 The area is really intense and fun!
-Leave anything of value at home, and wear your backpack on your front like the locals do ?
+Be warned that they aren’t as great in terms of quality as the kind of life size sex doll you’re probably used to in the UK.
+Also, leave anything of value at home, and wear your backpack on your front like the locals do!

 2) Check Out Greenbelt